get-chat/web-app/README.md

 - Open `/src/i18n.js` and add the new language to `resources` object in `init` options by importing the JSON translation output.

+## Query Parameters

+- `lng`: Changes the language of the page.
+The value used must be Alpha-2 code.
+Please see the following directory for currently supported languages: https://github.com/get-chat/web-app/tree/master/src/locales

+- `chat_only` or `chatonly`: Hides the sidebar.
+It is only used to view a single chat.
+Expected values are `1` and `0`.

+- `idt`: Converts the given ID Token to Auth Token.
+See for more information: https://docs.get.chat/wa-integration-api/#tag/Authorization/operation/convertIdToken

+- `integration_api_base_url`: Changes the API base URL for the inbox.

+- `cf_<any_chat_filter>`: Filters the chats initially.
+Any chat filter documented here can be used with `cf_` prefix: https://docs.get.chat/wa-integration-api/#tag/Chats/operation/listChats

 ## Available Scripts

 In the project directory, you can run: